ogradyc01/GoldenCheetah/Side-Bar_Rides-view.md

 * `Edit Interval` - opens a dialog to edit interval details:

+_Note: The interval list allows "multi-selection" by using `SHIFT+Mouse-Click` or `CRTL+Mouse-Click`(on Windows 7 - other OS might use a different keys for that).
+If you have selected multiple intervals, it depends on the function, if it's applied to all intervals, or only to the currently active intervals.
+E.g. '

 ![Intervals - Edit] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/SideBar_Rides-Intervals_Edit_Interval.jpg)

 * `Delete Interval` - removes the selected interval from the ride

+_Note: The interval list allows "multi-selection" by using `SHIFT+Mouse-Click` or `CRTL+Mouse-Click`(on Windows 7 - other OS might use a different keys for that).
+If you have selected multiple intervals, it depends on the function, if it's applied to all intervals, or only to the currently active intervals.
+E.g. 'Delete Interval' works for ALL selected, while 'Edit Interval" opens the dialog box for the currently choosen with the mouse cursor._

 ### Intervals - find intervals